illinois-stat528/stat528sp24/setup.md

 3. Create a new R Markdown file using the Wizard in RStudio.

-4. Create the html file by knitting the R Markdown file.
+4. Create a pdf or html file by knitting the R Markdown file.

 5. Locate the file in our directory.

-6. Open the html file in a browser.
+6. Open a pdf or html file.

-7. Check that the R Markdown file is saved and is our most recent version in our directory.

 ## Create your individual GitHub repositories

 Repositories (**repos** for short) are essentially project folders where you intend to store a set of files in the same location, much like a folder.
 These repositories are constantly being updated and are in need of version of control.
 This is where GitHub and other Git platforms come in.
 GitHub allows you to make your edits to a project locally and save them remotely while keeping all previous versions to your project intact.
 You do not need to constantly change file names to indicate new versions, just push your edits to GitHub.
 GitHub will store the previous versions and a detailed record of the changes made.
-GitHub and other version control platforms are fundamentally important for collaboration in the current age.
+GitHub and other version control platforms are fundamentally important for collaboration.

 We will now start the setup of your individual student **GitHub repositories**.
 Each student should click on this link https://edu.cs.illinois.edu/create-gh-repo/sp24_stat528 in order to create your student repo.
 Your personal repo is where you will keep your assignment files.
 The idea is that:
 - you will work on your assignments from your repo, updating it often to ensure you're working on the correct file(s)
 - you will obtain course resources, including homework assignments, from my **stat528sp24** course repo.

-We will cover GitHub in much more detail throughout this course.
+GitHub will be a reocurring topic throughout this course.

-## Computer organization

-For this class to run smoothly I ask that you create a directory (folder) named **stat528** somewhere on your computer.
-I recommend creating this directory on your Desktop or in your root directory.
-My lectures will repeatedly reference your **stat528** directory and I will speak of it as if it is on your Desktop.
-This directory, and knowledge of its path, will be essential for your sanity in this class.

 ### Git and GitHub Tasks to Do

 1. Setup your individual repos if you have not yet done so.

-2. Now that we have our personal repos, create a simple file called README.md that contains 1 line with:
-- your name
-- the course name
-- the following sentence: "This is probably the first file I have ever created in CS GitHub Enterprise."

-The md stands for Markdown, not the R Markdown that we will use later.
-This file that you've created is a Markdown file, and GitHub does some interesting rendering of this plain-text file.

 Your repo has a very special address which you need to **clone** onto your local computer.
 Cloning the repo connects your GitHub repo to your local computer as a directory (with the same name as the repo).
 After we access Git via a terminal or shell, we will clone our repos.
 Make sure that you know which directory that you clone your repo in!
 I recommend creating a **stat528** directory on your Desktop and then cloning your repo in this directory.